matthias-reis/carda-gatsby/content/articles/2024/05/mono-japan-interview-en.md

 ogImage: https://storage.googleapis.com/cardamonchai-media/2024-05-20/mono-japan-soundsvegan-com-og-1-jpg-imagine-181818_252628_1200_628/640.webp
 image: https://storage.googleapis.com/cardamonchai-media/2024-05-20/mono-japan-interview-soundsvegan-com-1-jpg-imagine-181818_181818_1024_768/640.webp
 languageLink: /2024/05/mono-japan-interview
-seoTitle: Mono (Japan) – Interview About New Album "Oath" – Read now!
+seoTitle: MONO (Japan) – Interview About New Album "Oath" – Read now!
-excerpt: I still can't believe it, but none other than Mono (Japan) composer and lead guitarist Takaakira "Taka" Goto agreed to an interview and answered all my questions about the outstanding new Mono album, which will be released on June 14th.
+excerpt: I still can't believe it, but none other than MONO (Japan) composer and lead guitarist Takaakira "Taka" Goto agreed to an interview and answered all my questions about the outstanding new MONO album, which will be released on June 14th.
 Make sure to read it thoroughly!
 ---

-**Mono are going to release their new album, "Oath", on June 14th.
+**MONO are going to release their new album, "Oath", on June 14th.
 I was honoured to be one of the few who got the chance to talk to lead guitarist and composer Takaakira "Taka" Goto about it.
 In our conversation, he revealed some insights about the band's history and answered my questions about the making of this outstanding new masterpiece.
-I am proud to share my interview with Mono (Japan) with you!
+I am proud to share my interview with MONO (Japan) with you!
 Please enjoy reading!**

 ---